capside/facerecognition-drone/workshop/README.md

 The last step is to modify the [deployment manifest](https://github.com/capside/facerecognition-drone/blob/26e455ea28d7ff758acf82e7634c46b62220300f/workshop/deployment.json#L40) with the name of your own image.

 Even without that customization I think the tutorial is a nice and quick way to understand how Azure Iot Edge works.
 Feel free to write me at `email` at `javier-moreno.com` if you need help to set it up.
+And, of course, pull request are welcome :)

 Enjoy!